-Are you interested in a 2018 Reformation Tour to Europe?
+Are you interested in learning more about John Knox on a Reformation Tour to Europe?
 Click here to see our current Christian tours!

 In 1514, just a few years before Martin Luther nailed his 95 theses to the door of Castle Church in Wittenberg, the town of Haddington in Scotland witnessed the birth of a boy named John Knox.
 Throughout Knox’s childhood years, all of Europe was in turmoil over the development of the Christian Reformation.
 The Catholic Church was fighting the new beliefs with force and the people were beginning to fight back.
 In Scotland, the Catholic Church claimed most of the free land and the Catholic authorities were abusing their power in the church and the political system.
 With Reformation materials coming to Scotland from Europe, the Protestant fire caught on and began to spread.
 In 1536, John Knox was ordained and somewhere around 1540 he joined the Reformation cause of preacher George Wishart.